S1r0hub/GameOfLife/README.md

    + press [RIGHT ARROW] while paused for next step of simulation

 ### - World Builder
- - build a own world to run a simulation on
+ - build an own world to run a simulation on
  - use "left mousebutton" to draw living cells
  - use "right mousebutton" to remove living cells
  - use "S" to show toolbar with more options